Caribbean countries still in the path of Hurricane Maria are bracing for a devastating natural disaster on a scale "unseen for generations".

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Tropical storm warnings have also gone out to Martinique, Antigua and Barbuda, Saba, St Eustatius, St Maarten, St Lucia and Anguilla.

-And the US and British Virgin Islands, already battered by Irma, are preparing for 51cm (20 inches) more rain.
+And the US and British Virgin Islands, already battered by Irma, are preparing for 20 inches more rain.

-Maria's eye has shrunk to a small 10 miles (16km) in diameter.
+Maria's eye has shrunk to a small 16km in diameter.

 "You just don't see those in weaker hurricanes," Mr McNoldy said.
 "It's cranking up the angular momentum."

 The US is also on alert for the after-effects of Hurricane Jose, which caused little additional damage in the Caribbean after Irma but has moved north across the Atlantic.